About the Library

 The Census has a pretty complete A-Z list of topics available from their website.
 Within each topic selected from that list, data and reports will be available in most cases.

 Are you looking for only Michigan numbers?
+Often, answers about Michigan can be found at these websites.
 The Census Bureau's State & County QuickFacts Michigan page has the 2010 numbers (and later estimates).